mreff555/hue-api/README.md

 as features are added.
 The intention is to have a functional and easy to use c++ interface for hue products, with some possible added functionality.
 Below are some of the implemented features and the todo list:

-Features:
+## Features:

-  - JSON Configuration file which can populate and save off up settings.
+  - [X] JSON Configuration file which can populate and save off up settings.
 Could be used for lighting settings as well

-  - Get and Post and Put methods implemented
+  - [X] Get and Post and Put methods implemented

-  - Auto-connect, hub IP retrieval and authentication (Testing in progress)
+  - [X] Auto-connect, hub IP retrieval and authentication (Testing in progress)

-  - Local name and descriptions for lights.
+  - [X] Local name and descriptions for lights.

+  - [ ] ncurses debug console

+  - [ ] web api

+## Prerequitites:

+  - Curl development libraries
+  - Boost Property Tree
+  - Boost Optional
+  - Boost JSON parser
+  - CMake (v3.8+)

+## Compilation and running:

+  1. Download and cd into hue-api directory
+  2. mkdir build
+  3. cd build
+  4. cmake ..
+  5. make
+  6. ./hue_server
+  7. If you do not have a configuration file with a valid key you will need to press button on the HUE hub when prompted.
+Once this is complete the key should be saved in the configuration file which by default will be saved unless the build directory is removed.